 Ariel will exhibit in-progress selections from “His Room As He Left It” in the upcoming En Mass show at Boston Sculptors Gallery (May 21-June 22).
 When finished, Ariel’s installation will be a “walk-in novella,” a room filled with sculptures from Drey’s everyday life, stuff like a whiffle ball, Chevaline brand beer cans, a rabbit’s foot, and Oak Smokes cigarettes, all handmade and approximately life-size.

-See more artifacts from Drey’s life in an intriguing video clip on Ariel’s MCC profile page.
+See more artifacts from Drey’s life in an intriguing video clip documenting Ariel’s project.
 And check out her work (as well as work by other Sculpture/Installations Fellows Alan Colby, Peggy Diggs, Matthew Hincman, and Nick Rodrigues) at En Mass at Boston Sculptors Gallery, May 21-June 22, 2008.
 Opening reception June 6 (First Friday), 6-9 PM.

 Image: Ariel Kotker’s “Git Up N’ Go Defibrillator Co.”, acrylic inks on origami paper with added adhesive (2008).
 From the ongoing installation His Room As He Left It.